Stephen-Hilton/familyhilton.com/projects/MakeInfinite-Startup-Launch.md

 ### Situation:
 - Recruited by two founders (CEO, CTO) to join new AI/ZK tech startup
 - First role as Executive Chief of Staff with 4-word mandate: go start the business”
-- CTO overloaded, risk of missing alpha release deadline
-- CEO concerned about product adoption and market objections
 - Startup lacked internal systems, compliance framework, and GTM readiness

 ### Tactics:
 - Probing questions to identify leadership pain points
+    - What is your biggest pain-point right now?
+    - What keeps you up at night?
+    - Where are you running out of time?
+- CTO overloaded, risk of missing alpha release deadline
+- CEO concerned about product adoption and market objections
 - Three-part plan:
     - proxy decision-maker for CTO
     - own internal systems